 With all the supplements out there, exercise will always be the best anti-aging solution we have!

-“The number of people over the age of 65 in the United States is on the rise, meaning the public health burden of thinking and memory problems will likely grow,” study author Dr. Clinton B. Wright, of the University of Miami, said in a statement.
-“Our study showed that for older people, getting regular exercise may be protective, helping them keep their cognitive abilities longer.”
+“The number of people over the age of seventy in North America is rising – meaning the public health burden of thinking and memory problems will likely grow,” study author Dr.Wright, of the University of Miami, said in a statement. ” The study showed that for older people, getting regular exercise may be more protective than we first thought, helping them keep their cognitive abilities significantly longer.”

 After reviewing the data, the researchers found that of the people who had no signs of memory and thinking problems after the first set of cognitive tests, those who reported low activity levels showed a greater decline over five years than their high activity counterparts.

-The difference remained after the researchers controlled for other factors that could affect brain health, including smoking, alcohol use, high blood pressure and body mass index.
+The difference remained after the researchers controlled for other factors that could affect brain health, including smoking, alcohol use, high blood pressure, and body mass index.

-Researchers say seniors should try move around as much as they can.
+Researchers say seniors should try to move around as much as they can.
 “Calisthenics several times a week, playing handball or tennis, even moderate amounts of activity can be a benefit,” Elkind said.

-The authors note important limitations to the study, including the fact that that they did not collect lifetime patterns of exercise and relied only self-reported information from the participants.
+The authors note important limitations to the study, including the fact that that they did not collect lifetime patterns of exercise and relied on only self-reported information from the participants.

 However, they said it provides encouraging information about the benefits of exercise for older adults.